5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 - **Misc/Security/SecureBootModel** = `Disabled`.
 If you have problems with booting using the`Default` value.
 For security concerns you should check if the chosen mac Model in `SystemProductName`supports Apple's Secure Boot feature, once your system is working.
 Refer to the Documentation.pdf for more details.
 - **Misc/Security/Vault** = `Optional` Disables File Vault.
 Can prevent system boot if it is set to "Secure" but File Vault encryption is not configured at all.
 Because it needs the generation of a key and a hash.

-If your macOS Partion (APFS) is not displayed in Bootpicker, do the following (OpenCore 0.7.2 and newer):
+If your macOS Partition (APFS) is not displayed in Bootpicker, do the following (OpenCore 0.7.2 and newer):

 - **UEFI/APFS**: Change `MinDate` and `MinVersion` to `-1`.
 This disables APFS driver verification, so it loads no matter which version of macOS you are using (from macOS High Sierra onwards, because that's when APFS was introduced).